MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

     This field is optional.

+1. **"ai.location.country"** : string

+    The country of the client device.
+If any of Country, Province, or City is specified, those values will be preferred over geolocation of the IP address field.
+Information in the location context fields is always about the end user.
+When telemetry is sent from a service, the location context is about the user that initiated the operation in the service.

+    Max length: 256

+    Default value: "ai.location.country"

+    This field is optional.

+1. **"ai.location.province"** : string

+    The province/state of the client device.
+If any of Country, Province, or City is specified, those values will be preferred over geolocation of the IP address field.
+Information in the location context fields is always about the end user.
+When telemetry is sent from a service, the location context is about the user that initiated the operation in the service.

+    Max length: 256

+    Default value: "ai.location.province"

+    This field is optional.

+1. **"ai.location.city"** : string

+    The city of the client device.
+If any of Country, Province, or City is specified, those values will be preferred over geolocation of the IP address field.
+Information in the location context fields is always about the end user.
+When telemetry is sent from a service, the location context is about the user that initiated the operation in the service.

+    Max length: 256

+    Default value: "ai.location.city"

+    This field is optional.

 1. **"ai.operation.id"** : string

     A unique identifier for the operation instance.
 The operation.id is created by either a request or a page view.
 All other telemetry sets this to the value for the containing request or page view.
 Operation.id is used for finding all the telemetry items for a specific operation instance.